Table of Contents

 - Also, 3 points are given to the team when they successfully put all of their opponents out.
 The raiders shall not be held by clothes or any other body parts.
 If the defenders do so, then a bonus point is earned by the raiding team.
-Likewise, if a raider gets to tag 3 defenders in a row then they earn 2 bonus points, and this is called super raid.
+Likewise, if a raider gets to tag 3 defenders in a row then they earn 2 bonus points, and this is called the super raid.

-Rule for Winning the Kabbadi Game
+Rules for Winning the Kabbadi Game

 There is not hard and fast rule when it comes to winning the game.
 The rule is quite evident until now that the team with more points win the game.
 In case of a tie, the game is declared to draw and there is no tie-breaker available, according to the traditional kabaddi rules.